Floating: Annette Bellamy Solo Exhibition

 Wonderland of Toys

 On view Dec.
 3 through Jan.
 12, 2014

 For many Alaska families, journeying to the museum to see “Wonderland of Toys” is a beloved holiday tradition.
 Between Thanksgiving and New Year’s, the museum’s atrium is transformed into a dazzling tableau of toys, some that date back as far as the 1800s.
 Against a backdrop of twinkling lights, find carousel horses, World War I toy soldiers, and an evergreen tree decorated with more than 100 dolls dressed in costumes from around the world.
 Other exhibit highlights include a hand-painted wood Schoenhut Humpty Dumpty circus from the early 1900s.

 An Expedition and Exhibition with Marine Debris as Material and Message

-The Great Pacific Garbage Patch is a marine-based deposit of trash estimated to be the size of Mexico.
+Much of the oceans' trash is swirling in one of five gyres, which are large systems of rotating ocean currents.
 Similar accumulations of human debris exist in every ocean.
 A flip-flop discarded in Thailand finds its way to Hawaii, and a bottle cast off from Japan's tsunami is soon Alaska's beach litter.
 The world shrinks as we all become connected through our litter, yet somehow we are still severed from the problem we've created.
 Garbage is killing the very life that depends on the ocean as a source of food and habitat.
 Now, in one of the most breathtaking places on the planet, a unique scientific expedition and art exhibition brings the problem into perspective.